arjunguha/compsci220-scala/website/syllabus/index.md

 and progress in the course by visiting the [Moodle site][moodle].
-If you are having problems in the course you should post questions to the online discussion forum, visit office hours, or contact the instructors or one of the TA's immediately for extra help.
+If you are having problems in the course you should post questions to the online discussion forum, visit office hours, or contact the instructors or one of the TAs immediately for extra help.
 Do not wait until the last minute to request help.
 It is important for you to pay attention to your progress to be successful in this course.